biowpn/bioweapon/_posts/2023-03-19-Round-To-Multiple.md

 numToRound + multiple - remainder
 ```

-does the "rounding up".
+does the rounding up.
 It mostly works, but ...

 Consider `roundUp(2147483644, 5)` (assuming `int` is 32-bit).